Syssos/Go_Shell/cmds/README.md

 ```

 ## Exit
-This exits the shell properly and allows for logging of the user quiting.
+This exits the shell properly and allows for logging of the user quitting.

 ```
 $ exit
 ```
 ## ls
-This command should work just about the same as it does an a native linux system, minus flag functionality.
-While it takes a location to list it cannot except other flags at the moment.
+This command should work just about the same as it does on a native linux system, minus flag functionality.
+While it takes a location to list it cannot accept other flags at the moment.

 ```
 $ ls